knokknok

 Psoriasis treatment FDA-approved Not approved

-Initial irritation Higher at same concentration Moderate
+Initial irritation Higher Moderate

-Long-term tolerability Comparable Comparable
+Long-term tolerability Comparable after adjustment Comparable after adjustment

-Pregnancy category Category X (contraindicated) Category X (contraindicated)
+Pregnancy category Category X Category X

 Available formulations Cream, gel, foam, lotion Cream, gel, microsphere gel